Residence Life has overall responsibility for the management of the university’s student residences.

 (2) When an occupant has requested repairs or extermination by completing an on-line service request form, authorized maintenance personnel may enter in the resident’s absence for the sole purpose of making the repairs or exterminating as requested.

-(3) To ensure the buildings are secured Residence Life staff may enter and check resident rooms during closing for the semester break.
-Visible violations of university policy may result in a referral to Student Conduct.
+(3) To ensure the buildings are secured Residence Life staff will enter and check all resident rooms during closing for the Thanksgiving and semester breaks.
+Visible violations of university policy will result in a referral to Student Conduct.

 (4) If a roommate moves out of a room, a member of the Residence Life staff may enter the room following the completion of the move to inspect for damages/loss and ensure space is available for a new occupant.